Performance, concept, dramaturgy by Diana Soria

 Narrative voice and audio poems by the authors, Stephany Mazon and Maria Bolshedonova

-Performance commissioned by Baltic Circle International Theatre Festival
+Performance commissioned by Baltic Circle International Theater Festival

 Photo Credits Tani Simberg, Jakob Johannsen